If you've ever woken up in the morning with an impending sense of dread, trying unsuccessfully to "think positive", this could help.

 When it works

-The problem: You're convinced that meeting at work is going to be a total waste of time, and you can't help feeling irritated.
+You're convinced that meeting at work is going to be a total waste of time, and you can't help feeling irritated.
 If you try to think positive, as soon as it starts going off topic, you'll be lost in frustration.